shaohuancheng/noisy_label_for_exp_decay/README.md

 ### Noise Sample Generation

-We evaluate our strategy under the following two types of label noise
+We evaluate our strategy under the following types of label noise:

-* Asymmetric noise (Asym): Following [Chen et al.](https://arxiv.org/pdf/1905.05040.pdf), we choose a certain proportion of samples and flip their labels to the corresponding class according to the asymmetric noise transition matrix.
+* Class-conditional noise (CCN): Including Symmetric (Sym) and Asymmetric noises (Asym).
+Following [Chen et al.](https://arxiv.org/pdf/1905.05040.pdf), we choose a certain proportion of samples and flip their labels to the corresponding class according to the noise transition matrix.
 * Instance-dependent Noise (IDN): Following [Algan and Ulusoy](https://arxiv.org/pdf/2003.10471.pdf), we train an LSTM classifier on a small set of the original training data and flip the origin labels to the class with the highest prediction.

-You can construct noisy datsets according to [the code repo](https://github.com/noise-learning/SelfMix)
+You can construct noisy datsets according to [the code repo](https://github.com/noise-learning/SelfMix).

 We have uploaded two sample datasets to the data directory, which can be used directly.
-Noisy file is named as ${noise_type}_${noise_ratio}_fig.csv
+Noisy file is named as ${noise_type}_${noise_ratio}_fig.csv.

 ## Quick start